-The Commonwealth Government’s Water Efficiency Program has made $1.5 billion in funding available for efficiency measures that contribute to an additional 450 GL of water recovery for the environment that the Basin Plan allows for above the 2,750 GL target.
+The Commonwealth Government’s Water Efficiency Program has made $1.5 billion in funding available for efficiency measures that contribute to additional water recovery for the environment above the Basin Plan’s 2,750 GL target.

 Developing socio-economically neutral or positive water efficiency projects